YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Consultation desk with hair transplant surgery day schedule and donor planning sheets

-At Diamond Hair Clinic, I am the founder and the only surgeon.
+In my own clinic, I am the founder and the only surgeon.
 I keep the clinic to one patient a day because I do not want several surgical plans competing for the same medical attention.
-That time matters for donor assessment, hairline judgment, anesthesia review, graft handling, and the decision to reduce, delay, or refuse surgery when that is safer.
+It is not a marketing phrase for me.
+It is a capacity limit that protects judgment.

-This does not mean every clinic treating more than one patient is automatically unsafe.
+This still needs context.
+One patient per day does not rescue a weak plan, and a clinic treating more than one small case may still have a responsible system.
 Case size, surgeon number, team training, and workflow all matter.
 The risk begins when the schedule, package, or sales process becomes stronger than the individual surgical plan.

 A hair mill model is not simply a cheap clinic or a Turkish clinic.
-It is a high-volume system where speed, packages, rotating responsibility, and unclear medical ownership can become more important than the patient’s donor limits, hairline design, and long-term result.
+It is a high-volume system where speed, packages, rotating responsibility, and unclear medical ownership can become more important than the patient’s donor limits, hairline design, graft handling, follow-up, and long-term result.

-Some patients need fewer grafts than they expected.
-Some need a higher hairline.
-Some need medication first.
-Some should wait.
+That is where the time matters.
+Some patients are safer with fewer grafts, a higher hairline, medication first, staging, or waiting.
 Those decisions are difficult to make well when the clinic day is built around maximum volume.

 The number still needs context